• Skip to primary navigation

 Step 2: Bake

 Divide the dough into 16 pieces using a cookie scoop or spoon.
-Roll the cookie dough into balls and place them onto a cookie sheet lined with parchment paper.
-No need to leave a lot of space as they won't expand that much during baking.
-Use a (slightly damp) fork to press down the cookie balls, creating a cross shape (see photo below).
+Place them onto a cookie sheet lined with parchment paper.
+Use a (slightly damp) fork to press down the cookie balls, creating a cross shape.

 Expert Tips

-• Do not overbake: For these eggless peanut butter cookies to stay really soft and chewy, it's important to bake them for about 8 minutes, 10 minutes max.
-If you prefer crispies cookies, go for 10-12 minutes.
+• Do not overbake: For these eggless peanut butter cookies to stay really soft and chewy, it's important to bake them for about 12 minutes max.
+If you prefer crispier cookies, go for 13 minutes.

-• Don't flatten too much: The cookies should be quite thick still after flattening it with a fork.
+• Don't flatten too much: The cookies should be quite thick still after flattening them with a fork.

-• More flavour: these vegan peanut butter cookies exist only of 3 ingredients.
-To achieve more flavours, feel free to add some additional ingredients (see section below for suggestions).
+• More flavor: these vegan peanut butter cookies exist only of 3 ingredients.
+To achieve more flavors, add some additional ingredients (see section below for suggestions).

 Optional Add-Ins

-• Vanilla Extract: Add a teaspoon of vanilla extract for some subtle vanilla flavours.
+• Vanilla Extract: Add a teaspoon of vanilla extract for some subtle vanilla flavors.

-• Cinnamon: pairs very well with peanut butter and creates a slightly more festive flavour.
+• Cinnamon: pairs very well with peanut butter and creates a slightly more festive flavor.

-• Cacao: try adding a teaspoon of cacao powder for some additional flavour.
+• Cacao: try adding a teaspoon of cacao powder for some additional flavor.

-• Chocolate Chips: for even more chocolatey flavours, try adding some chocolate chips.
+• Chocolate Chips: for even more chocolatey flavors, try adding some chocolate chips.
 Go for vegan chocolate chips to keep this recipe vegan.

 • Protein Powder: add even more protein (peanut butter is already high in protein) with a scoop of protein powder.
 Make sure to reduce the amount of almond flour by a scoop then.